matlab-deep-learning/llms-with-matlab/README.md

 - For OpenAI connections: An active OpenAI API subscription and API key.
 - For Azure OpenAI Services: An active Azure subscription with OpenAI access, deployment, and API key.
-- For Ollama: A local ollama installation.
+- For Ollama: A local Ollama installation.
 Currently, only connections on `localhost` are supported, i.e., Ollama and MATLAB must run on the same machine.

 ## Setup